collectively well

 the informal lineage

-the breathwork i facilitate mirrors shamanic principles of altered states, ancestral connection, and spirit. i don't claim formal training in any specific tradition (yet) but i honor the cultures who held this wisdom long before it became a wellness industry term.
+the breathwork i facilitate can mirror shamanic experiences of altered states with ancestral & spiritual exploration. i don't claim formal lineage in any specific tradition and i hold deep gratitude for the cultures who have carried this wisdom for millenia.

-i hold my irish/celtic ancestry through land-based practice — nature, the elements, druidic and pagan traditions. my syrian ancestry is harder to access — colonization made that lineage less legible and i'm still finding my way back to it. i carry both diaspora roots that were severed and colonial roots whose harm i'm actively reckoning with. that tension doesn't resolve. it informs the in between.
+i honor my irish & celtic ancestry through land-based practices with nature and the elements and i’m still exploring specific druidic and pagan traditions. the spiritual practices of my syrian lineage is harder to access and i'm still finding my way back. i carry both diaspora roots that were severed and colonial roots whose harm i'm actively reckoning with. both are at the heart of my personal and professional spiritual healing in this lifetime.

 beliefs & boundaries

-meeting you where you're at and holding the vision for where you want to be.
+we meet you where you're at and help you hold the vision for where you have the potential to be.

 we value confidentiality, respect, consent, and boundaries. we listen actively, speak honestly, and hold each other with compassionate accountability.